-Working closely with the Local Authority, a brand new regular netball session for young children under the age of 13 was launched in September 2016 as part of Wales Netball’s development programme called the Local Authority Hub [LA Hub].
+Working closely with the Local Authority, a brand new regular netball session for young children under the age of 13 was launched in September 2016 as part of Welsh Netball’s development programme called the Local Authority Hub [LA Hub].
 Twenty-eight aspiring netballers, attend the sessions every month from November to June throughout the year, and took part in the region’s annual LA Hub showcase for the first time ever in June 2017.

-17 candidates from all over Powys passed Wales Netball’s Coaching course earlier this year and are now able to provide qualified Coaching in the county’s netball teams and clubs.
+17 candidates from all over Powys passed Welsh Netball’s Coaching course earlier this year and are now able to provide qualified Coaching in the county’s netball teams and clubs.
 A brand new junior netball league was also formed in north Powys which has enabled local clubs to take part in a competitive netball competition for the first time.

-Wales Netball’s Head of Community Development, Ben Williams explains how his team’s work in Powys is part of the Governing Body’s vison to ‘Grow the Game’ in Wales:
+Welsh Netball’s Head of Community Development, Ben Williams explains how his team’s work in Powys is part of the Governing Body’s vison to ‘Grow the Game’ in Wales:

 “As part of our vision moving forward, we want more children and adults to become part of the great game of netball in Wales.
 Whether that’s through playing, coaching, or officiating, we will continue to engage the nation in a sport which can provide them with much more than just physical activity.
 Netball has proven to bring communities together, build confidence in young and old, provide new skills, and bring positive wellbeing.

 “We’ve had a productive year and it’s clear that there is a demand for netball in Powys, with more development plans to come in the future, including expanding the LA Hub programme, and to grow the workforce by introducing our brand-new umpiring course to Powys, called ‘Intro to Umpiring’, in September this year.
 This course can be taken by candidates in either Welsh or English.”